goofyahhgu/stell3rgames/index.md

 This website has several fun html games.
 They are all working and functional.

-Simple Pong Game (2 player, one person uses arrow keys and other person use WASD): [Click Here to Play](https://outred.github.io/Index.html) (100% working)
+Simple Pong Game Level 1(2 player, one person uses arrow keys and other person use WASD): [Click Here to Play](https://outred.github.io/Index.html) Level 2: [Click Here to Play](https://outred.github.io/Ponglvl2.html)(100% working)

 Simple Snake Game: [Click Here to Play](https://outred.github.io/Snake.html) (100% working)